mehyaa/browser-extension-ai-tab-manager/README.md

 ### 2. Test Your Configuration

 Click the "Test Connection" button to verify your LLM provider is configured correctly.

+### 3. Appearance (Theme)

+You can control the extension's theme:

+- Open Options from the extension header or the link in the extension UI
+- In the Appearance section, choose one of:
+  - System: Follow your OS/browser preference automatically
+  - Light: Force light theme
+  - Dark: Force dark theme

+The UI updates immediately and persists across sessions.

 ## Usage